Beliavsky/Computer-Methods-for-Mathematical-Computations/README.md

 # Computer Methods for Mathematical Computations
-Code from the book by Forsythe, Malcolm, and Moler, translated to Fortran 90 by [Ralph Carmichael](https://www.pdas.com/fmm.html).
+Code from the book of the same name by Forsythe, Malcolm, and Moler, translated to Fortran 90 by [Ralph Carmichael](https://www.pdas.com/fmm.html).
 Compile with `gfortran fmm.f90 testfunctions.f90 samples.f90`.
 Also compiles and runs with the ifx, ifort, and g95 compilers.
 The original routines in fixed format are in `original.f`.
 Below is a list of procedures, taken from [here](https://www.pdas.com/fmm2.html).

 **Name** Description<br>
 **Decomp** LU-decomposition of a square matrix<br>